-- It has a positive effect on blood fats
+- Have a positive effect on blood fats

-- Show potential in fights against viruses and bacterias
+- Shows potential in combating viruses and bacteria

 Additionally, Japanese Knotweed helps to slow the processes related to aging, and to establish healthy blood vessel function, improved nerve and liver function, and improved cardiovascular and heart health.